sreeise/ProgrammingSnippets/Rust/README.md

     2. rust_library: Short overview on how to structure a library in Rust
     3. minigrep: Basic command line program written in Rust
     4. webserver: Basic web server written in Rust
+    5. rust_defined: My own practice and workspace for Rust

 An overview of operators and symbols in Rust can be found at